 Head of Studies, Anthropology

-Cecilia Van Hollen is a cultural and medical anthropologist specializing in research on women’s health in India.
+Professor Cecilia Van Hollen is a cultural and medical anthropologist specialising in research on women’s health in India.
 She received her BA from Brown University in anthropology and religious studies; an MA in anthropology from the University of Pennsylvania; and a PhD in medical anthropology from U.C.-Berkeley and UC-San Francisco.
-Van Hollen has published two books: Birth on the Threshold: Childbirth and Modernity in South India (University of California Press, 2003) and Birth in the Age of AIDS: Women, Reproduction, and HIV/AIDS in India (Stanford University Press, 2013) and is currently working on her third major research project on women and cancer in India.
+Prof Van Hollen has published two books: Birth on the Threshold: Childbirth and Modernity in South India (University of California Press, 2003) and Birth in the Age of AIDS: Women, Reproduction, and HIV/AIDS in India (Stanford University Press, 2013) and is currently working on her third major research project on women and cancer in India.
 Her book, Birth on the Threshold, received the Association for Asian Studies’ 2005 prize for the best book in South Asia Studies.
 She received the Steven Polgar Paper Prize from the Society for Medical Anthropology of the American Anthropological Association for the Best Paper Published in Medical Anthropology Quarterly in 2011-12.
 She has received research fellowships from the Woodrow Wilson International Center for Scholars, the Fulbright Foundation, the American Institute of Indian Studies (AIIS), and the Woodrow Wilson Foundation.

-Van Hollen has been on the faculties of anthropology at the Maxwell School of Syracuse University and the University of Notre Dame and a visiting faculty member of Asian Studies at the School of Foreign Service at Georgetown University.
+Prof Van Hollen has been on the faculties of anthropology at the Maxwell School of Syracuse University and the University of Notre Dame and a visiting faculty member of Asian Studies at the School of Foreign Service at Georgetown University.
 She is on the Board of Trustees of AIIS and a member of the Editorial Board of the Maternal and Child Health Journal.
 Van Hollen served as the Director of the Department of Education National Resource Center for South Asian Studies at the Moynihan Institute of Global Affairs, Maxwell School of Citizenship and Public Affairs, Syracuse University.
 She has been a contributor to the CSIS Global Health Policy blog and a Delegate to Oxfam-India’s South Asia Maternal-Health Regional Dialogue.

-Van Hollen’s ethnographic research focuses empirically on social and cultural dimensions of health, medicine, the body, and global and public health policy in India, and theoretically on globalisation and modernity; feminism and gender studies; critical medical anthropology; and social inequality and power.
+Prof Van Hollen’s ethnographic research focuses empirically on social and cultural dimensions of health, medicine, the body, and global and public health policy in India, and theoretically on globalisation and modernity; feminism and gender studies; critical medical anthropology; and social inequality and power.
 Her research aims to both expand the empirical and theoretical horizons of anthropology and South Asia Studies and to provide insights to policymakers working in global and public health.

 Van Hollen’s current book manuscript in progress is entitled, Cancer and the Kali Yuga: Assessing risks and seeking care for women with cancer in India.
-She has several forthcoming articles related to this cancer research.

 Selected publications (see CV for full publications list):